mambax7/tdmmoney/docs/readme.txt

 https://www.gitbook.com/book/xoops/xoops-operations-guide/details"

 2) PDF in XOOPS 2.5.8
-If you want to use the PDF feature in Publisher, you will need to copy the TCPDF library to your XOOPS folder:
+If you want to use the PDF feature in TdmMoney, you will need to copy the TCPDF library to your XOOPS folder:

 /class/libraries/vendor/